Intro

 QUESTION: Does the carnal nature, destroyed by entire sanctification, return and become the impulse to the sinful act when a person entirely sanctified commits sin?

 ANSWER: No. The sinful act defiles the nature.
 This raises the question how a perfectly holy being can sin.
 How did sin get into a holy universe.
 This is an unanswerable question which has vexed all the philosophy of all generations.
 There are no causes of sin, and no good reason, only conditions privative, such as defect of knowledge in Adam and in all children; want of acquaintance with law and its penalty, with the added fact that no free agent is ever created or born fully equipped for liberty by experience and good habits.
 And lastly, the holiest person on the earth is exposed to the irruption of evil spirits.
 These considerations do not necessitate sin, but they render it highly probable.
 Father E. T. Taylor, "the old man eloquent" in the Boston Seaman's Bethel, used to speak of Adam as a "big baby toddling forth amid the pitfalls of Satan."
 This is only a concrete way of saying with Bishop Butler's Analogy, that the Creator could not make a moral agent with good moral habits.
-The puzzle of the sin of an entirely sanctified person, though of the same kind as that of the sin of the holy angels, may be somewhat greater becasue of his former experience of the sorrow of sinning.
+The puzzle of the sin of an entirely sanctified person, though of the same kind as that of the sin of the holy angels, may be somewhat greater because of his former experience of the sorrow of sinning.

 Steele's Answers pp. 212, 213.